mikeger/blog/presentations/cache_spm/cache_spm.md

 ## QQ: Why use XCFramework format, specifically?

-This format, in comparison to a regular `framework`, allows the packaging of several binaries of the same architecture for different SDKs.
+This format, in comparison to a regular `framework`, allows the packaging of several binaries of the same SDK for different architectures.
 In practice, this means Apple Silicon simulator support.

 ---